Crystal field influence on the thermal conductivity of the rare-earth metallic paramagnets: Comparison with experiment

 --- values of $\kappa(t)$ are smaller than the corresponding experimental ones, and this disagreement, being about 20\,\%\ at the temperature of $\kappa(t)$ maximum, reaches 30\,\%\ for other temperatures.

-It should be noted that we did not obtain better agreement for other values of $n_s$\,.
+It should be noted that we did not obtain better agreement changing value of $n_s$\,.
 We have found, similarly as in the case of non-magnetic compounds discussed in~Section~III\,A, that increase of $n_s$ moves the maximum towards lower temperatures, and that decrease of $n_s$ cause its flattening.

 There are several possible causes of discrepancies described above.
 As the crucial one, we consider deficiencies of the standard model for the electron--phonon scattering and the electron scattering on nonmagnetic impurities, which we used in our calculation.